-Tuning Replication
+Tuning replication

-If you have sufficient additional hardware, you may add more replicas for a linear boost of query throughput.
+If you have sufficient additional hardware, you may add more replicas for a linear boost of query throughput and to prevent data loss.

 Note: Do not adjust HDFS replication settings for Solr in most cases.

 Note, that adding replicas may slow write performance on the first replica, but otherwise this should have minimal negative consequences.